The Real Estate Investment Structure Taxation Review: Netherlands

 i Tax treaties

 The Netherlands has an extensive double tax treaty network reducing withholding taxes on dividends, interest and royalties.
-It has concluded nearly 100 bilateral income tax treaties with other jurisdictions, and ultimately 81 of those treaties are brought within the scope of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) (provided that the respective treaty partner makes a similar election).
+It has concluded nearly 100 bilateral income tax treaties with other jurisdictions, and until now 42 of those treaties have been brought within the scope of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS) (MLI) (provided that the respective treaty partner makes a similar election).
 The Netherlands is also renegotiating some of its existing bilateral income tax treaties and negotiating some new bilateral income tax treaties.

 If the Netherlands has not concluded a double tax treaty with the country concerned, domestic law in the form of the Double Taxation (Avoidance) Decree (2001) applies.
 Application of the Decree will also result in the avoidance of double taxation.

-Most treaties concluded by the Netherlands (but not all) are fully based on the OECD Model Tax Convention.17 According to Article 6 of the OECD Model Tax Convention, income derived from immovable property may be taxed in the state where the immovable property is located.
-The OECD extends the scope of the definition of immovable property by adding examples of cases that are deemed to constitute immovable property.
+Most treaties concluded by the Netherlands (but not all) are fully based on the OECD Model Tax Convention.
+According to Article 6 of the OECD Model Tax Convention, income derived from immovable property may be taxed in the state where the immovable property is located.
+The OECD extends the scope of the definition of 'immovable property' by adding examples of cases that are deemed to constitute immovable property.
 These include:

 - property accessory to the immovable property;